Metric properties of partial and robust Gromov-Wasserstein distances: Approximate metric properties for PGW and sPGW

-\paragraph{Relation to Kong et al.} Another notion of relaxed GW distance, dubbed \textit{outlier-robust Gromov-Wasserstein distance}, is considered by Kong et al.\ in \cite{kong2024outlier}.
+Another notion of relaxed GW distance, dubbed \textit{outlier-robust Gromov-Wasserstein distance}, is considered by Kong et al.\ in \cite{kong2024outlier}.
 Given a collection of positive, real hyperparameters $\rho = (\eps_1,\eps_2,\rho_1,\rho_2)$, the associated outlier-robust Gromov-Wasserstein distance between pmm-spaces $X$ and $Y$ is defined to be

 where $\mathsf{KL}$ denotes Kullback-Leibler divergence and $\mathsf{dis}_2$ is the same distortion function from Definition \ref{def:distortion}.
 Taking $\rho_1,\rho_2 \to \infty$, this becomes

 We now observe that this problem is closely related to the $\pgw$ and $\spgw$ problems.
 Indeed, in light of Theorem \ref{thm:nondeg-isomorphism}, the $\spgw_{\eps,2}$ problem can be expressed as